A Mathematical Assessment of the Isolation Tree Method for Outliers Detection in Big Data: The General Setting

 \begin{remark} It is possible to furnish a mathematically rigorous algorithm that would give a probability-preserving bijection between the spaces $ \mrf $ and $ \irf $ in 1D.
-This would deliver relationships between expected heights and topological properties, as well as properties of the variance for the 1D $ \irf $.
+This would deliver relationships between expected heights and topological properties, as well as properties of the variance for the $ \irf $ in 1D setting.
 However, such construction is highly technical and contributes little to our topic of interest, therefore we omit it here.
-On the other hand, we present \textsc{Theorem} \ref{Thm Expectated Heights 1D Data} as a simple theoretical tool relating expected heights and topological properties. \end{remark} \begin{theorem} Let $ S \defining \{x_{0}, x_{1}, \ldots, x_{N} \} $ be an arbitrary set of points on the line such that $ x_{0} < x_{1} < \ldots < x_{N} $.
+In contrast, we present \textsc{Theorem} \ref{Thm Expectated Heights 1D Data} as a simple theoretical tool relating expected heights and topological properties. \end{remark} \begin{theorem} Let $ S \defining \{x_{0}, x_{1}, \ldots, x_{N} \} $ be an arbitrary set of points on the line such that $ x_{0} < x_{1} < \ldots < x_{N} $.
 Let $ \uph_{i}: \irf \rightarrow \N $ be the random variable with $ \uph_{i}(T) $ defined as the depth of the data $ x_{i} $ in the isolation random tree $ T $.
 Then

 \end{theorem} \begin{proof} Define the intervals $ I_{n} \defining x_{n} - x_{n - 1}$ for every $ n \in [N] $ and the partition $ \P \defining \{ I_{n}: n\in \N \} $.
 Denote by $ \widetilde{\uph}_{i} $ the random variable indicating the depth in $ \mrf $ of the interval $ I_{i} $, then the following relations are direct